jaz998/Self-Driving-Car-Vehicle-Detection-and-Tracking/README.md

 In different y ranges of the images, cars at different distances and positions relative to the camera tends to appear in different sizes/scales.
 Different y ranges and scales combinations are run manually on test images to determine the optimal combinations of y values and scale value for cars at particular distances and positions.

 The below are some of the y values ranges and scales combinations used.
 For all the combinations used, refer code line 618 through line 717.
+There are ten combinations used in total.

     ystart = 400
     ystop = 500